neam/dna-project-base-rest-api/README.md

 ## Local set-up

-* Use MAMP 2.1.2 for local development (Note: Make sure to disable any PHP accelerators since it they are known to cause segfaults on OSX when using traits)
-* Setup MySQL with an empty database called "gscms", with a db user that has access
-* Copy `cms/app/config/envbootstrap/local/envbootstrap.dist.php` to `cms/app/config/envbootstrap/local/envbootstrap.php` and add your db configuration.
-* Change `define("DATA", 'user-generated');` to `define("DATA", 'clean-db');` since you are starting with an empty database locally.
+* Create your local configuration file:

+    cp app/config/envbootstrap/local/envbootstrap.dist.php app/config/envbootstrap/local/envbootstrap.php

+* Set-up a local docker containers running CMS web and db as per the instructions in `../virtual-machines/vagrant/cms/README.md`
+* Follow "Update to the latest changes" below
-* Run from the cms directory:
+* Follow "Reset the database" below

-    php composer.phar --prefer-source install
-    npm install
-    bower install
-    app/yiic databaseschema --connectionID=db loadSql --path=db/migration-base/clean-db/schema.sql --verbose=0
-    shell-scripts/yiic-migrate.sh

-* Make the following directories writable by the server (adjust paths and users accordingly):

-        chown -R www-data:www-data cms/app/data/
-        chown -R www-data:www-data cms/app/runtime/
-        chown -R www-data:www-data cms/www/assets/
-        chmod -R g+rw cms/app/data/
-        chmod -R g+rw cms/app/runtime/
-        chmod -R g+rw cms/www/assets/

-* Now your cms installation should work and you should be able to login with admin/admin
+* Now your CMS installation should be accessible on [http://localhost:11111]() and you should be able to login with admin/admin
-* You might need to use dos2unix in order to fix bash script line endings in order to run shell-scripts
+* Note: You might need to use dos2unix in order to fix bash script line endings in order to run shell-scripts

 ## Update to the latest changes